af/faction/README.md

 }
 ```

-When the Promise resolves, its returned value will form the payload of the second
+When the Promise resolves, its value will form the payload of the second
 action that is dispatched from the middleware (again with the same `type`):
 ```js
 { type: 'FETCH_TODOS',